 —Romantic Times Book Reviews, TOP PICK

 On a winter’s day in 1932 a gangster’s moll, and a street urchin who can see ghosts, tip the balance in a bloody underworld power struggle.
-Razorhurst will be published by Allen and Unwin in Australia and NZ in July 2014 and by SoHo Press in the USA and Canada.
+Razorhurst is published by Allen and Unwin in Australia and NZ and by Soho Press in the USA and Canada.
 There is also an audiobook produced by Blackstone Audio.